Publishing a self-contained Blazor component (Razor + CSS + JS) as a NuGet package

 </Project>

-For the component I'll reuse the component from my previous post about JS isolation.
+For the component, I'll reuse the example from my previous post about JS isolation.
 Let's start with the JS file.
 You can create a new JS file named wwwroot/demo.js.
 The files under the wwwroot folder are automatically embedded in the DLL when compiling and are accessible using the URL _content/<ProjectName>/<FileName>.

 JavaScript